The following terms are used within the Sun server documentation.

 The name of a particular machine within a domain.
 Host names always map to a specific Internet Protocol (IP) address.

 Describes a component that is safe to remove or add while the system is running.
-Typically, the system must be rebooted before the hot-plug component is configured into the system.
+Typically, the system must be rebooted before the hot-pluggable component is configured into the system.

-Describes a component that can be installed or removed by simply pulling the component out and putting a new component into a running system.
-The system either automatically recognizes the component change and configures it or requires user interaction to configure the system.
+Describes a component that you can install or remove by simply pulling the component out and putting a new component into a running system.
+The system either automatically recognizes the component change and configures it, or requires user interaction to configure the system.
 However, in neither case is a reboot required.
-All hot-swappable components are hot pluggable, but not all hot-pluggable components are hot swappable.
+All hot-swappable components are hot-pluggable components, but not all hot-pluggable components are hot-swappable components.